AndVici/FISHA/README.md

 Returns: Path to output.

+For each image int the directory, this program returns a horizontal and vertical gradient, an RGB histogram, and a blurred image.

 **FISHA**

 In main you must give the directory holding the JPG images, the output directory from **FISHAM** and the desired output directory for the results.

+This program finds a similarity between images based on:

+* texture distribution
+* RGB distribution
+* color coherence vectors

+and uses the L1 distance metric, and DBSCAN.

+Please refer to FISHA_.pdf for a full report and results.